Cooking with Mamma C

 • Rinse the asparagus and pat dry.
 Trim off and discard the tough ends (remove the bottom 2 inches or so.)
 Cut each remaining stalk into three equal pieces.

-• While the asparagus is cooking, beat your eggs with a fork or whisk in a small mixing bowl and add the black pepper, whisking it in.
-Peel and press your garlic (if you have a garlic press) or mince it with a knife.
-Grate your cheeses (I cut mine into chunks and whirl them in the blender.)
-Set out two spare round pans or platters that will be used later for inverting the frittata.
+• While the asparagus is cooking, beat the eggs with a fork or whisk in a small mixing bowl and add the black pepper, whisking it in.
+Press the garlic (if you have a garlic press) or peel and chop it finely with a knife.
+Grate the cheeses (I cut mine into chunks and whirl them in the blender.)
+If you'll be cooking the frittata on the stove, set out two spare round pans or platters that will be used later for inverting the frittata.

-• Turn off the heat and use a slotted spoon to transfer the asparagus to a bowl.
-Pat it with a paper towel if there is excess liquid.
-Stir in the cheeses.
+• Turn off the heat and use a slotted spoon to transfer the asparagus to a medium mixing bowl.
+Pat the asparagus with a paper towel if there is excess liquid.
+Stir in the Parmesan and Romano.

-• Place a 10-inch skillet over low heat on the stove and add 4 teaspoons of olive oil.
+• Add 4 teaspoons of olive oil to the skillet over medium heat.
 Spread the oil around and add the asparagus mixture, distributing it in an even layer.
-Pour the eggs on top.
+Pour the beaten eggs on top.
+If you'll be baking the frittata, follow the baking directions in the Notes section.

-• Cook the frittata uncovered on low heat until you see that the edges are browning and firm.
+• Cook the frittata, covered, over medium heat on the stove until you see that the edges are browning and firm, and the bottom smells like it's done.
 The top should be almost set.
-(This could take at least 20 minutes.)
+(This could take at least 25 minutes.)
+If you used a frittata pan, flip it over to cook the second side.

-• When you are ready to cook the other side, place one of your spare round pans or platters face down over the frittata pan, and over the sink, invert the frittata onto the pan.
+• If you're using a regular nonstick skillet, when you are ready to cook the other side, turn off the heat.
+Wearing oven gloves, place one of your spare round pans or platters face down over the pan, and over the sink, invert the frittata onto the pan.
 The cooked side will be up.
 Then use your second spare pan or platter to invert the frittata again, so that the raw side is up.
-Finally, invert the frittata back into your 10-inch skillet.
+Finally, invert the frittata back into your skillet.

 Notes